port-labs/port-docs/docs/exporters/github-app/exporter/quickstart.md

 # Quickstart

-In this tutorial, we will export pull requests as entities to Port!
+In this tutorial, we will export pull requests from GitHub and create matching Port Entities!

 1. Prepare Port `pull-request` Blueprint and `port-app-config.yml`.